-The Career Advantage program held their annual Cook-Off event on Saturday April 9th at 10am in the home economics room at Parkersburg South High School.
+The Career Advantage program held its annual Cook-Off event on Saturday, April 9th at 10 am in the home economics room at Parkersburg South High School.

 “The annual Career Advantage Cook-Off is a great opportunity for our participants to practice life and work skills in a realistic setting and interact with people their own age in a team environment.
 It is a fun time for everyone involved and the food is usually very good too,” said Kristy Deem, Career Advantage Case Manager-Wirt and Wood counties.